csprogram/networktest/README.md

 Build the executable package
 ---------------------------
-1. First make sure you installed java 1.7 or above (OpenJDK or Oracle JDK should be fine).
+1. First make sure you have installed java 1.7 or above (OpenJDK or Oracle JDK would be fine).
 2. Install and configure Apache Maven.
-3. Check out the source and execute ` $ mvn clean package`
+3. Check out the source and execute ` $ mvn clean package`.
-4. It will generates file target/networktest-1.0-SNAPSHOT-jar-with-dependencies.jar
+4. It will generates a file `target/networktest-1.0-SNAPSHOT-jar-with-dependencies.jar`.

 Run
 ---
-Just type this command in console/terminal:
+In Linux or OSX just type this command in the console/terminal:

 `$ java -jar YOUR-BUILDED.jar`

+In Windows you can double-click the builded file in the file explorer.